visgl/deck.gl/docs/custom-layers.md

 ## Layer Picking Methods

-While deck.gl allows applications to implement picking however they want (by overriding the `pick` life-cycle method), special support is provided for the built-in "picking color" based picking system, which most layers use.
+While deck.gl allows applications to implement picking however they want (by overriding the `pick` lifecycle method), special support is provided for the built-in "picking color" based picking system, which most layers use.